 - A man traveling for business alerted The Bazaar restaurant by José Andrés of his severe peanut and nut allergy by email before he arrived, then reminded his server when he ordered.
-Yet, despite these warnings, he experienced a severe allergic reaction immediately, was administered his epinephrine auto-injector, and landed at the hospital.
+Yet, despite these warnings, he immediately experienced a severe allergic reaction, was administered his epinephrine auto-injector and landed at the hospital.
 He’s suing the restaurant for negligence.

 Depending on the results of these cases, they may have a big impact on what restaurants must “reasonably” do to accommodate their food-challenged diners.

-Also, it could either lead to more vigilance from restaurant staff when it comes to serving food-challenged diners, or it could result in more restaurants denying accommodations altogether to those with food allergies, intolerances, and celiac disease.
+Also, it could either lead to more vigilance from restaurant staff when serving food-challenged diners, or it could result in more restaurants denying accommodations altogether to those with food allergies, intolerances, and celiac disease.
 Only time will tell.

 (8) Summer Camps